oakleighw/BRATS-Pretext-Tasks-for-Self-supervised-Deep-Learning/README.md

 + BraTS 2018 is a dataset which provides multimodal 3D brain MRIs and ground truth brain tumor segmentations annotated by physicians, consisting of 4 MRI modalities per case (T1, T1c, T2, and FLAIR).
 (Bjoern H. Menze et al)

-+ Within each modality, or “channel”, the structure becomes an array of size [i,:,:].
++ Within each modality, or “channel”, the structure becomes an array of size [:,:,:] (Sagittal:Coronal: Axial) .
 The channel refers to the receiver pathway of the MRI system.
 They show as different contrasts.
 These can be accessed using the NiBabel Python toolset.

 * “Flair” Channel was used as it shows the brain images in clear contrast.
 ![image](https://user-images.githubusercontent.com/57076065/132038365-18ca18eb-b4f3-4c43-822d-660e44f35574.png)